-Fabric gloves offer only modest protection from punctures, sharp materials, and hot surfaces.
-They are, however, sometimes used as liners inside bigger safety gloves to just provide protection against mild heat and cold.
+Fabric gloves offer only modest protection from punctures, sensitive materials, and hot surfaces.
+However, they are sometimes used as liners inside more giant safety gloves to protect against mild heat and cold.

 Latex and Nitrile Gloves

 Both gloves are commonly used in laboratories and healthcare settings.
-These gloves are form-fitting, enabling users more freedom to manipulate small objects and perform standard work.
+These gloves are form-fitting, enabling users more freedom to manipulate small objects and perform everyday work.

 Gloves must be able to withstand tears!

 However, Vinyl is less stretchy than latex and nitrile gloves.
-Also, Vinyl gloves may not be able to withstand tension for long periods of time.
+Also, Vinyl gloves may not be able to withstand tension for long periods.

 On the contrary, Latex and nitrile are both tear-resistant materials.

-But, unfortunately they don’t offer enough protection against pricks or abrasive surfaces.
-Nitrile medical gloves, on the other hand, are useful for handling sensitive equipment and soft tissues.
+But unfortunately, they don’t offer enough protection against pricks or abrasive surfaces.
+On the other hand, nitrile medical gloves help handle sensitive equipment and soft tissues.
 Their goal is to prevent contamination, not to be tough against mechanical pressure.

 Leather gloves provide excellent grip, resistance to fire, and protection from sharp surfaces.
-They also protect the wearer from moderate heat, such as that produced by welding or friction caused by a rope sliding across the palms.
+They also protect the wearer from moderate heat, such as welding or friction caused by a rope sliding across the palms.

 They can, however, dry out hands if still not worn with a liner.

-Surely, heat resistance is a key feature for aluminized gloves.
-They are used in welding, furnace and foundry work, including laboratories with high-heat ovens.
+Indeed, heat resistance is a crucial feature of aluminized gloves.
+They are used in welding, furnace, and foundry work, including in laboratories with high-heat ovens.
 These gloves are also beneficial when working in extreme cold.

-This one is both heat and tear resistant.
-Actually, its strength comes from its molecular structure, which is made up of many small inter-chain links.
+This one is both heat and tear-resistant.
+Its strength comes from its molecular structure, which comprises many tiny inter-chain links.

-This material seems to have a significant impact on industrial hand protection since it enables the construction of lightweight, resilient gloves with exceptional cut and abrasion resistance.
+This material seems to significantly impact industrial hand protection since it enables the construction of lightweight, resilient gloves with exceptional cut and abrasion resistance.

 3. Consider the task type

 Earlier in this article, we discussed multiple cleanroom and industrial applications.
-Along with this one, there is a list of distinct materials and each manufactured purpose.
+Along with this, there is a list of distinct materials and each manufactured purpose.